 The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers.
 This review compares Chase You Invest Trade vs Just2Trade.
 Is Chase You Invest Trade or Just2Trade a better online broker?

 First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Chase You Invest Trade charges more than Just2Trade for placing regular stock trades ($2.95 and $2.50, respectively).
 For options trading, Chase You Invest Trade has a base fee of $2.95, and Just2Trade a base fee of $2.50.
-Just2Trade's per contract rate of $0.50 is less than Chase You Invest Trade which charges $0.75.
+Each option contract then costs $0.75 at Chase You Invest Trade and $0.50 at Just2Trade.
 Note that some brokers charge a per-share fee instead of a flat-fee commission.
 For a full breakdown of commissions, read our online broker reviews.

 Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Just2Trade makes virtual trading available to clients, while Chase You Invest Trade does not.
-For mobile trading, Chase You Invest Trade and Just2Trade both have a iPhone App and Android App.
+Just2Trade offers virtual trading while Chase You Invest Trade does not.
+For mobile trading, Both Chase You Invest Trade and Just2Trade offer clients access to an iPhone App and Android App.
 Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Chase You Invest Trade while Just2Trade offers customers none of these.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Chase You Invest Trade while Just2Trade offers none of these.

 Chase You Invest Trade Review